 Had a really nice stay here.
 You can't beat the location immediately next to campus, and the hotel staff was really helpful and friendly.
 The room was comfortable, clean, and had an unbeatable view of the Camponile but a little bit cramped.

 The room had some tech. issues: the phone didn't work, the remote barely worked, and the window wouldn't stay open.
 But all of these were rather minor inconveniences.
 For the most part the hotel was exactly what we needed, the only thing that I got hung up on was how expensive the parking was.

-Traveller from Berkeley
+Traveller from Costa Mesa

 The city’s radical spirit has endured at least on Telegraph Avenue by the UC Berkeley campus.
 Upscale shops have moved into the once industrial Fourth Street district.
 Foodies flock to the Gourmet Ghetto, which began in the 1970s with Chez Panisse.
 Berkeley Hills’ residents enjoy bay views and access to Tilden Park’s 2,000 acres.
 Visitors to the marina can stroll on the pier and explore the parks.